coderefinery/git-collaborative/_guides/guide.md

 - The "How to contribute changes to somebody else's project" episode can be covered really quickly and offers room for discussion if you have time left.

 ---

-### Core aspects

-- Be able to submit a change to another project.
-- Understand how to update a fork.
-- Be able to contribute in code review.

----